Participate in a Study

 Note on advanced graduate training in clinical neuropsychology at UNL: Students interested in the academic and clinical study of brain and behavior relationships are able to pursue neuropsychology as a concentrated area of study within the Clinical Psychology Training Program.
 In addition to completing the core competency requirements of the clinical program, students choosing to specialize in this area will be expected to complete additional coursework, clinical practica, and research in the area of neuropsychology that conform to the education and training practices set forth by the Houston Conference Guidelines (https://www.scn40.org/uploads/4/7/2/2/47220679/houston_conference.pdf).
 Coursework in neuropsychology and neuroscience are offered through the Psychology department and others on campus or within the University of Nebraska system.
 Clinical practica are made possible through close partnerships with local area hospitals and providers (e.g., Madonna Rehabilitation Hospital).
 The abundance of invaluable resources at the Center for Brain, Biology and Behavior (CB3) such as advanced neuroimaging equipment, provide an enriched setting to conduct neuropsychological research.

 Undergraduate Student Research Assistant: Sorry, there are currently no openings for undergraduate research positions in the lab.
-Please check back periodically for any changes in status!
+Please check back periodically for any updates!